findify/s3mock/README.md

 ## Installation

-Sqsmock package is available for Scala 2.11 (on Java 8).
+s3mock package is available for Scala 2.11 (on Java 8).
 To install using SBT, add these statements to your `build.sbt`:

     resolvers += Resolver.bintrayRepo("findify", "maven")